Dušan Muc

 Dušan Muc (born 1952) is a Slovene painter, illustrator and costume designer.
 He is known for his illustrations for books for children and teenagers.

+Life and career

 Muc was born in Ljubljana in 1952.
 He graduated from the Academy of Applied Arts in Belgrade in 1975 and has since worked as a costume designer, art teacher and illustrator.

 He won the Levstik Award in 1991 for his illustrations in Kronika ljubezenskih pripetljajev (A Chronicle of Amorous Incidents).